-PURPOSE: To delineate the powers and functions of the President/Chief Executive Officer (the "President/CEO") of the San Diego County Regional Airport Authority (the "Authority").
+PURPOSE: To delineate the powers and functions of the President/Chief Executive Officer

+"President/CEO") of the San Diego County Regional Airport Authority

+("Authority").

-- (1) The President/CEO shall have the powers and functions: - (a) set forth in the San Diego County Regional Airport Authority Act, Sections 170000 et seq. of the California Public Utilities Code, as amended from time to time; - (b) established in the policies and codes promulgated by the Authority's Board of Directors from time to time; and - (c) that are necessary for the administration, management and operations of the facilities and airports under the jurisdiction of the Authority, including, without limitation, the San Diego International Airport. - (2) The President/CEO shall appoint all officers and employees of the Authority, other than the Authority's General Counsel and Auditor, and shall oversee the personnel performance standards of such officers and employees. - (3) The Deputy Executive Director, if appointed, shall (a) serve as the President/CEO during his or her absence and (b) exercise the powers conferred upon the President/CEO in accordance with this policy.
+(1) The President/CEO shall have the powers and functions:

+- (a) set forth in the San Diego County Regional Airport Authority Act, Sections 170000 et seq. of the California Public Utilities Code, as amended from time to time; - (b) established in the policies and codes promulgated by the Authority's Board of Directors from time to time; and - (c) that are necessary for the administration, management and operations of the facilities and airports under the jurisdiction of the Authority, including, without limitation, the San Diego International Airport. - (2) The President/CEO shall appoint all officers and employees of the Authority, other than the Authority's General Counsel and Auditor, and shall oversee the personnel performance standards of such officers and employees. - (3) Whenever a power is conferred or a duty is imposed upon the President/CEO by the provisions of this Policy, such power or duty may be exercised or performed by such person as the President/CEO may designate.

+[Amended by Resolution No. 2018-0133 dated December 6, 2018.]
 [Amended by Resolution No. 2008-0029 dated March 6, 2008.]
-[Resolution No. 2002-02 dated September 20, 2002.]
+[Adopted by Resolution No. 2002-02 dated September 20, 2002.]